forgefed/forgefed/content/blog/actor-programming.md

 actor programming, and a possible route would have been to try implementing a little forge on top.
 This is a great direction!
 Anyone feels like trying it?
-I picked a different route: While Spritely focuses on the Scheme language, I started work, inspired by the CanProto Haskell implementation, to implement an actor-programming system in Haskell.
+I picked a different route: While Spritely focuses on the Scheme language, I started work, inspired by the CapnProto Haskell implementation, to implement an actor-programming system in Haskell.

 Haskell and its ecosystem do have facilities for actor programming, and the